This page is for the 2nd Batgirl, Barbara Gordon.

 Booster Gold is then assigned by Rip Hunter, to prevent the Joker's shooting of Barbara Gordon who he claims was never meant to be shot.
 Booster then travels back in time to the events of the Killing Joke, and is constantly defeated by The Joker and his henchmen with Barbara still being paralyzed.
-Rip then explains that Barbara being shot, much like Ted Kord are "solidified time" meaning it's impossible to alter to save them from their fate,
+Rip then explains that Barbara being shot, much like Ted Kord are "solidified time" meaning it's impossible to alter to save them from their fate.

-In Final Crisis Darkseid has figured out the Anti-Life Equation, and as a result attempts to put it on the internet.
+Darkseid has figured out the Anti-Life Equation, and as a result attempts to put it on the internet.
 Oracle attempts to thwart his attempts, even going as far as attempting to shut down the entire internet, however she fails and as a result the Equation is plastered on the Internet.
 After the crisis she is released from the Equation, and begins to doubt her abilities, disbanding the Birds of Prey.

-During Battle for the Cowl, even though the Birds of Prey are inactive, she summons them in an attempt to help Nightwing and Robin.
+Even though the Birds of Prey are inactive, she summons them in an attempt to help Nightwing and Robin.
 She acts as operator for the Network in Gotham City.

 The Calculator's daughter is dying and he becomes obsessed with attempting to find the Anti-Life Equation in an attempt to save her.
 Oracle learns of his excursions when one of her informants are killed while in a virtual reality game.